MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/distribute.md

 ---

 # Distribute
-In this tutorial, you will learn to distribute a sample iOS app to yourself, then install and use the app on your device.
+In this tutorial, you will learn to distribute a sample iOS app to a group of users, who can install the app on their device.

 If you have not already, first follow the [getting started tutorial](/getting-started.md) to set up the sample app.